zoephix/NS-Plugins/moderator/README.md

 # moderator
-A pre-existing plugin made to just work for 1.1-beta.
+A pre-existing moderation plugin made to just work for 1.1-beta.